 Persons in the United States and around the world are harassed, assaulted, and even killed simply because of their beliefs, their race, ancestry, national origin, sex, gender identity, sexual orientation, or disability.
-In 2013, there were 5,928 hate crime events reported to the FBI by law enforcement agencies.
-California agencies reported 843 hate crime events that year - more than any other state, accounting for approximately 14% of events reported nationwide.
-Hate crimes and incidents reported to UCPD between July 1, 2013 and June 30, 2015, include for example:
+In 2014, there were 5,479 (as compared with 5,928 in 2013) hate crime events reported to the FBI by law enforcement agencies.
+California agencies reported 759 hate crime events that year - more than any other state, accounting for approximately 14% of events reported nationwide.

+Hate crimes and incidents reported to UCPD between July 1, 2015 and June 30, 2016, include for example: